Josephus: Biography

 Josephus also contended with John of Gischala who had also set his sight over the control of Galilee.
 Like Josephus, John had amassed to himself a large band of supporters from Gischala (Gush Halab) and Gabara, (Note: A large village in Galilee during the 1st century AD, located to the north of Nazareth.
 In antiquity, the town was called "Garaba", but in Josephus's historical works of antiquity, the town is mentioned by its Greek corruption, "Gabara".) including the support of the Sanhedrin in Jerusalem.
 Meanwhile, Josephus fortified several towns and villages in Lower Galilee, among which were Tiberias, Bersabe, Selamin, Japha, and Tarichaea, in anticipation of a Roman onslaught.
 In Upper Galilee, he fortified the towns of Jamnith, Seph, Mero, and Achabare, among other places.
 Josephus, with the Galileans under his command, managed to bring both Sepphoris and Tiberias into subjection, but was eventually forced to relinquish his hold on Sepphoris by the arrival of Roman forces under Placidus the tribune and later by Vespasian himself.
 Josephus first engaged the Roman army at a village called Garis, where he launched an attack against Sepphoris a second time, before being repulsed.
 At length, he resisted the Roman army in its siege of Yodfat (Jotapata) until it fell to the Roman army in the lunar month of Tammuz, in the thirteenth year of Nero's reign.

 After the Jewish garrison of Yodfat fell under siege, the Romans invaded, killing thousands; the survivors committed suicide.
-According to Josephus, he was trapped in a cave with 40 of his companions in July 67 AD.
+According to Josephus, he was trapped in a cave with 40 of his companions in July AD 67.
 The Romans (commanded by Flavius Vespasian and his son Titus, both subsequently Roman emperors) asked the group to surrender, but they refused.
 According to Josephus's account, he suggested a method of collective suicide; they drew lots and killed each other, one by one, and Josephus happened to be one of two men that were left who surrendered to the Roman forces and became prisoners.
 (Note: This method as a mathematical problem is referred to as the Josephus problem, or Roman roulette.)
-In 69 AD, Josephus was released.
-According to his account, he acted as a negotiator with the defenders during the siege of Jerusalem in 70 AD, during which time his parents were held as hostages by Simon bar Giora.
+In AD 69, Josephus was released.
+According to his account, he acted as a negotiator with the defenders during the siege of Jerusalem in AD 70, during which time his parents were held as hostages by Simon bar Giora.